plexsystems/konstraint/README.md

 This typically means no policies were found, or the policies did not have any `violation[]` rules, so they are not compatible with Gatekeeper.

 For more information, see [How Constraints are Created](docs/constraint_creation.md).

+**My ConstraintTemplates are missing the input parameters**

+Input parameters can be specified by using one or more `@parameter <name> <type>` tags in the comment header block.
+If you use input parameters, Konstraint will skip generating the `Constraint` resource for that policy.

+For more information, see [Using Input Parameters](docs/constraint_creation.md#using-input-parameters).